Updated on December 04, 2019

-You might have heard the term microfinance many time.
-The new technologies along with online banks will help to market ths.
-You might also have a rough idea as to what it is and why it is important.
-Most of us knows that the role of microfinance in economic development is to serve the needs of those who are economically marginalized.
-But do you know how it actually works?
-Or how did it all begin? and most importantly how will it shape in future?
+You must have heard the term ‘microfinance’ many times.
+Generally, the role of microfinance in economic development is to serve the needs of economically marginalized people.
+But do you know how it works?
+Or how did it all begin?
+And most importantly, how will it shape the future of financing?

 yesterday-today-tomorrow-microfinance-main

-In this blog we will try to give answers to all these questions one by one.
-But before that, let’s understand what microfinance is?
+In this blog, we will give answers to all these questions one by one.
+But before that, let’s understand what microfinance is.

 What is microfinance?

-Microfinance which is sometimes also referred as microcredit is the banking services that are aimed at low-income or unemployed groups and individuals.
-The aim is to help those who don’t have the privilege to access financial services.
+Microfinance is a banking service aimed at low-income or unemployed groups and individuals.
+Sometimes it is also known as microcredits.
+The aim is to help those who don’t have the privilege of accessing financial services.

-The banks or financial institutions that participate in this provide microloans that can range from something as small as $100 to something as big as $25,000.
+This microfinance mobile banking system provides microloans ranging from something as small as $100 to something as big as $25,000.

-Not only this, many banks also provide additional services like business education, savings accounts, and micro-insurance products.
-The prime objective of microfinance is to give the poverty-stricken people opportunities to become self-sufficient.
+Not only this, but many banks also provide additional services like business education, savings accounts, and micro-insurance products.
+The prime objective of microfinance is to give poverty-stricken people opportunities to become self-sufficient.

 History of Microfinance